scope-lab-vu/chariot/README.md

 3. From inside SmartPowerGrid/scripts folder run the *SimulateNodeStartup* script.
 This will result in simulation of nine different nodes being started.

-   *NOTE: A closer inspection will show you that this script relies on the SimulateNodeActivity command installed as part of the CHARIOTRuntime package.
+   *NOTE: A closer inspection will show you that this script relies on the chariot-sna command installed as part of the chariot-runtime package.
 Please take a look at the names being assigned to each node.*

 4. At this point you are advised to check your local MongoDB server for the presence of *ConfigSpace* database, *Nodes* collection, and nine node-specific documents inside the *Nodes* collection.